webhubworks/craft5-starter/README.md

 # Craft 5 CMS Starter

-An opinionated starter template for Craft CMS 5 projects at Webhub.
+An opinionated starter template for Craft CMS 5 projects at webhub.

 ## Features